Unsurprisingly, Virtual Reality has exploded onto the marketing scene as the next big thing — but is it right for your next campaign?

-With the launch of VR products meant for mainstream consumption, like Samsung’s VR Gear headset, Google Cardboard and Facebook’s Oculus Rift, this innovative technology is exploding.
+With the launch of VR products meant for mainstream consumption, like Samsung’s VR Gear headset, Google Cardboard and Facebook’s Oculus Rift.
+Judging by the amount of Edge Marketing search engine optimisation specialists tweeting about this, it’s clear to see that this innovative technology is exploding.
 But it isn’t just consumers who are going crazy over this new technology — marketers are also embracing its potential.
 Thanks to the immersive, personal experience that VR affords, consumers have been hooked — and engaged consumers equal marketing gold.

 If you’re tempted by the prospect of integrating Virtual Reality into your marketing efforts, take a cue from these household brands that have already forged a path into VR territory.

 McDonald’s Sweden really went outside the box by, well, thinking about the box itself.
 Looking to make the VR experience accessible to anyone with a smartphone, they designed their Happy Meals boxes to be converted into a VR headset.
 Nifty.

 This video shows the simple design and delightful experience in action.
 This ingenious approach to VR connects the McDonald’s Sweden brand with innovation, entertainment and ingenuity — a message that can be passed on to the next generation of loyal customers, one Happy Meal box at a time.